adashrod/eslint-plugin-sequence/src/docs/strict-camel-case.md

 ## Notes about validation and suggested replacements:

-1. Although the rule is not fixable, error messages do provide suggestions for replacement strict camel case names.
+1. Although the rule is not fixable at the command line, suggestions are made, which some IDEs can use to make changes on a case-by-case basis.
 Logic to validate names and generate suggestions use generic Unicode letter matching, and therefore should work for non-english characters.

 1. For loose camel case names that have multiple, contiguous all-caps words, the rule has no way of knowing when the words begin and end, so it treats them as one long word, e.g. `JSONAPISerializer` ostensibly means "JSON API serializer", but without prior knowledge of the words "JSON" and "API", it can't know how to properly tokenize the string and instead yields `["JSONAPI", "Serializer"]`, and the suggested replacement would be `JsonapiSerializer`, rather than `JsonApiSerializer`.